etcadinfinitum/trapped/_posts/2020-05-25-alpha-playtest-prototype.md

 ## Blockers

-For some of us.
-GIT is still proving to be an issue, especially when trying to merge .unity scene files.
+For some of us, GIT is still proving to be an issue, especially when trying to merge .unity scene files.
 We've just recently learned a technique for decreasing scene conflicts (using prefabs), and hopefully these headache merges will be minimized going forward.

 ## Reflection